 Notably, there was no landline phone in the residence, and Murray stated he didn’t know the address well enough to call paramedics by mobile.

 As a result, 30 minutes passed before security at the North Carolwood Drive property eventually made the call to paramedics.

 Emergency services performed CPR there for 42 minutes before rushing Jackson to the hospital.

 Here, emergency services attempted to resuscitate Jackson.
-After over an hour the star was pronounced dead.
+After over an hour, the star was pronounced dead.

 Jackson was 50 years old at the time of death.
 He passed away a mere two months after his 51st birthday.

 The finding relates to broader questions regarding Jackson’s health and history of drug use during his later years.